AudioHackLab/norns/readme-setup.md

 ### b. `matron` (lua interpreter)

-with the audio engine running, run `matron.sh` from the norns directory. this creates a `matron` process wrapped with `ws-wrapper` and vnc server running on this host at port 5901.
+with crone running, `matron.sh`, from the norns directory, creates a `matron` process wrapped with `ws-wrapper` and vnc server running on this host at port 5901.

 matron waits for crone to finish loading before entering the main event loop.